kwadrnt/rails-validations-errors/readme.md

 ## Error Handling in Views: Flash Messages

-Rails comes with a [flash hash](http://api.rubyonrails.org/classes/ActionDispatch/Flash.html), which stores a set of key/value pairs.
+Rails comes with a [flash hash](http://api.rubyonrails.org/classes/ActionDispatch/Flash.html), which stores a set of key/value pairs. `flash` is a variable that's accessible in our controllers and in our views.
 We'll set a key-value pair on the `flash` hash in the controller to be rendered later in the view.

 Because we're trying to display an error message we get back from Active Record we can store the error message in the flash.